reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 #### Extract `useInterval` out of `useCounter` {/*extract-useinterval-out-of-usecounter*/}

 Currently, your `useCounter` Hook does two things.
-It sets up an interval, and it also increments a state variable on every interval tick.
+It sets up an interval, and it also increments a State variable on every interval tick.
 Split out the logic that sets up the interval into a separate Hook called `useInterval`.
 It should take two arguments: the `onTick` callback, and the `delay`.
 After this change, your `useCounter` implementation should look like this:

 ```js
 export function useCounter(delay) {